Violation of Probation in Florida: Penalties, Hearings, and Defenses

 Inability to Pay

-Before a probationer can be violated for failure to pay financial obligations, there must be an inquiry into whether the probationer had the ability to pay and willfully failed to do so.
-If the State does not prove that the probationer had the ability to pay, then the violation of probation must be dismissed.
+Before a probationer can be violated for failing to pay financial obligations, the court must determine whether the probationer had the ability to pay and willfully failed to do so.

 Medical Emergency